nicfu/TreasureHuntCreator/spec.md

     Clue Descriptions:
         Vision LLM → raw text.
         Text LLM → final clue text.
-        Stored in the DB with references to the hunts/clues.
+        Store the description of the image and the clue text in the DB with references to the hunts/clues/photo.

     User Data:
         Basic profile info (email, hashed password or OAuth tokens).